Staff

 Jaidyn Hranicka, Project Manager.
 I began working at Quercus in early 2019.
 I graduated from University of Wisconsin-Platteville in December of 2018 with a degree in Reclamation, Environment and Conservation with an emphasis in biology.
 Wisconsin is such a unique state and it’s a privilege to get to work at some diverse sites while contributing to the restoration of Wisconsin’s landscapes.
 I’m grateful to be able to accomplish this working at Quercus.
 In my free time, I enjoy being with my family, hiking, fly fishing, music, traveling, and learning about plants.

 IMG_6149_OriginalKailey Goethe, Crew Leader, Executive Assistant.
 I joined the Quercus crew early summer of 2019.
 I hold a Bachelors degree from UW-Madison in Biological Aspects of Conservation and a Professional Science Masters degree in Conservation Biology through UW-Stout.
 Facilitating a healthy human-nature connection is something I strive to do.
 My love for nature has been with me for as long as I can remember, and as I’ve grown, my passion and yearning for environmental stewardship grew right along with me.
-Helping restore sites in Wisconsin to help uphold healthy wildlife and ecosystems is such a privilege.
-In my free time I enjoy live music, kayaking, yoga, traveling, spending time with loved ones, and any creative activity I can get my hands on.
+Helping restore sites in Wisconsin to help uphold healthy wildlife and ecosystems is amazing work.
+I became Quercus’s first time mom in December 2022!
+Being able to keep this career while navigating parenthood is such a privilege.
+In my free time I enjoy spending time with my husband and son, live music, kayaking, yoga, traveling, and any creative activity I can get my hands on.

 Kaley Lee, Office/HR Manager, Restoration Specialist.
 I started at Quercus in February 2021.
 I graduated from the University of Wisconsin-Platteville with a degree in Biology with an emphasis in Zoology and a minor in Geography.
 Befores Quercus I worked in the plasmapheresis therapeutic and diagnostic industry within a plasma center for 7 years, where I held multiple management positions.
 While working within a plasma center, I found that I had a knack for business management, so I went back to school to earn my Master’s degree in Business Administration from Indiana Wesleyan University in 2017.
 After earning my degree and some inner growth, I decided to chase my deeper passion for conservation/restoration within our beautiful state of Wisconsin, where I found my place within the Quercus family!
 In my free time I enjoy hiking, kayaking, fishing, weightlifting, running, oil and acrylic painting, reading, traveling, and a cold beer on a hot summer day!
 My favorite quote is “Dream as if you’ll live forever, live as if you’ll die today.” – James Dean.